enkidevs/curriculum/java/threading/multithreading/why-use-volatile-long-or-double.md

 ---
 ## Content

-When multi threading read/writes operations with 64 bit values, you need to take into consideration that `long` and `double` values are not atomic.
+When multi threading read/writes operations with 64 bit values, you need to take into consideration that `long` and `double` values are not atomic[1].
 That means that a single write or read is treated as two separate operations: one to each `32 bit` half.

 ```java
 class SampleLong {